roberto-viviani/lmm-education/docs/Handbook/ChatApp.md

 allowed_content = ['statistics', 'software programming']
 ```

 Put your topics within the square brackets.
 For example, if you have only one topic, code `allowed_content = ['statistics']`.
+To switch off content checking, set `check_response = false`.

 ## Other settings